harlan-zw/nuxt-delay-hydration/README.md

 ### Manual Mode

-Only delays the hydration of template code where it's used.
+Using the manual mode, you manually specify what part of your app you'd like to delay.
 Useful for when you need some part of the page to always hydrate immediately, such as a navigation drawer.

 _Pros:_ Safest way to optimise

-_Cons:_ May not provide significant improvements
+_Cons:_ May not provide significant improvements, depends on how you use it

-_Benchmark:_ ?% reduction

 ```js
 export default {